-3.1.1 License Installation
+4.1 License Installation

 Before you can use the cockpit, you must install a license.
-Navigate to Licensing section in the Settings menu, click the Upload License button, select your license file and click Upload.
-After verifying if your license is valid, you will be able to use your Analysis Cockpit.
+Navigate to the Licensing section, click the Upload License Button, select your license file and click the Upload Button.

-3.1.2 System Update
+4.2 System Update

-All updates are applied from the Web GUI.
-Simply navigate to the Updates section in the Settings menu, review the release notes and click the update button.
-You can also check for new updates by clicking the Check for Updates.
+All updates can be done from the Web GUI.
+Simply navigate to the Updates section, review the release notes and click the update button.
+You can also check for new updates by clicking the Check for Updates Button.